 It is the responsibility of the owner or operator to read this manual and to train all other operators before they start working with the machine.
 Follow all safety instructions exactly.
 Safety is everyone's business.
 By following recommended procedures, a safe working environment is provided for the operator, bystanders, and the area around the trailer and work site.
 Untrained operators are not qualified to operate the machine.

 4.2 - PRINCIPLE COMPONENTS

-Flat and Step Deck Trailers are large flat and stepped platforms for transporting large objects from one location to another.
+Our grain trailers are large transportable steel or aluminum compartments for transporting granular material from one location to another.
 They are designed for on-highway applications.